-Charity Registered in England & Wales No 1159690 Charitable Incorporated Organisation

-On-Farm Humane Killing of Neonate Pigs, Goats and Sheep

-This technical guidance, published by the Humane Slaughter Association (HSA), is a result of research funded by DEFRA and carried out by the University of Bristol in collaboration with the HSA.

-Occasionally young piglets, goat kids or lambs have to be killed on-farm due to ill health, poor performance or for management purposes.
-This technical note describes the use of mechanical, non-penetrating captive-bolt devices for the humane killing of neonate (new-born/infant) pigs, goats and sheep up to a maximum weight of five kilograms (eleven pounds).
+Charity Registered in England & Wales No 1159690 Charitable Incorporated Organisation On-Farm Humane Killing of Neonate Pigs, Goats and Sheep This technical guidance, published by the Humane Slaughter Association (HSA), is a result of research funded by DEFRA and carried out by the University of Bristol in collaboration with the HSA.
+Occasionally, young piglets, goat kids or lambs must be killed on-farm due to ill health, poor performance or for management purposes.
+This technical note describes the use of mechanical, non-penetrating captive-bolt devices for the humane killing of neonate (newborn/infant) pigs1, goats2 and sheep3 within certain specified parameters.
+These devices can only be used as a killing method for:

-IN THE EU AND UK, THE FOLLOWING METHODS CAN ONLY BE USED FOR THE EMERGENCY KILLING OF NEONATE PIGS, GOATS AND SHEEP.
-ANY OTHER APPLICATION WILL REQUIRE THE STUN TO BE IMMEDIATELY FOLLOWED BY A KILLING METHOD, SUCH AS BLEEDING.
-THE OPERATOR MAY ALSO HAVE TO BE LICENSED ACCORDING TO NATIONAL OR LOCAL LEGISLATION.

-Introduction
+- piglets of less than 10kg of liveweight;

+- kids of less than 4kg of liveweight; or

+- · lambs of less than 6kg of liveweight.

+To be allowed for use as a killing method, the devices must deliver a minimum kinetic energy of:

+- 27.7 Joules for piglets;

+- 27.8 Joules for kids; and

+- 107 Joules for lambs.
-The usual methodology for the on-farm emergency killing, or culling, of neonate pigs, goats and sheep is by blunt-force trauma (BFT).
-This is carried out by administering a heavy blow to the head in one of two ways:

-- Hold the animal by the back legs and deliver a firm blow to the back of the head with a blunt instrument, e.g. an iron bar or hammer. - Hold the animal by the back legs and swing it through an arc to hit the back of its head with considerable force against a solid object, e.g. a brick wall or metal stanchion.

-Whilst this technique, properly carried out by a trained and competent operator, is an effective, humane method of killing neonates, it is dependent on a number of variables being met: the strength and skill of the operator; and the timing and accuracy of the blow.
-Consequently, BFT should only be used in emergencies, when movement of the animals, any delay in killing, or a combination of the two, may cause avoidable suffering.
+The use of non-penetrative captive-bolt devices remains a permitted method for the simple stunning of sheep and goats (ruminants) under 10kg liveweight.
+Simple stunning must be immediately followed by a killing method, such as bleeding-out (exsanguination). ^{} The Protection of Animals at the Time of Killing (Amendment) (England) Regulations 2022 Introduction Historically, the usual practice for on-farm emergency killing, or culling, of neonate pigs, goats and sheep was by manual blunt-force trauma.
+This is carried out by administering a heavy blow to the head in one of two ways: - Hold the animal by the back legs and deliver a firm blow to the back of the head with a blunt instrument, e.g. an iron bar or hammer. - Hold the animal by the back legs and swing it through an arc to hit the back of its head with considerable force against a solid object, e.g. a brick wall or metal stanchion.
+Whilst this technique, properly carried out by a trained and competent operator, is an effective, humane method of killing neonates, it is dependent on several variables being met: the strength and skill of the operator; and the timing and accuracy of the blow.
+Current slaughter legislation prohibits the use of manual blunt-force trauma as a stunning or killing method, but it may still have to be used in dire emergencies: for example, when movement of the animals, any delay in killing (such as immediately irreparable breakdown of equipment), or a combination of the two, will cause avoidable suffering.
 This method of killing is aesthetically unpleasant for the operator, any bystanders and/or onlookers, and is open to much misinterpretation.
 Mechanical blunt-force trauma is an alternative method that delivers a more controlled percussive blow to the head and does not require the procedure to be followed by a killing method.
 There are a number of tools on the market that can humanely stun-kill neonate piglets and kids.
 It has been shown that lambs are more resistant to mechanical blunt-force trauma, therefore a device that delivers a heavier blow is required for lambs.
 Legislation

-Killing.
-Council Regulation (EC) No. 1099/2009 on the protection of animals at the time of killing defines 'killing' as "any intentionally induced process, which causes the death of an animal".
-Annex I of this regulation describes the permitted methods, including non-penetrating captive-bolt devices.

-Restraint